declanjcasey/class_activities/activity4/activity4.md

 ## Tasks

 If you haven't done so already, go to the site [JSFiddle](http://jsfiddle.net).
-Click on the JavaScript link on the bottom left window and make sure that the menus say "No-Library (pure JS)" and "onLoad".
-In your Browser menu, open the "JavaScript console" (it may be under "Tools/Developer Tools" or "View/Developer" or some other menu/submenu heading; it may simply be named "Console" or "Browser Console").
-For example, in Firefox you can click on "Tools/Web Developer/Browser Console".
+Click on the JavaScript link on the bottom left window and make sure that the menus say "No-Library (pure JS)".
+In your Browser menu, open the "JavaScript console" (it may be under "Tools/Developer Tools" or "View/Developer" or some other menu/submenu heading; it may simply be named "Console" or "Web Console").
+For example, in Firefox you can click on "Tools/Web Developer/Web Console".

 ### Step 1

-On the jsfiddle page, in the Window labeled "JavaScript", type the following short program, then click the "Run" button at the top of the screen:
+On the jsfiddle page, in the Window labeled "JavaScript", type/copy the following short program, then click the "Run" button at the top of the screen:

 ```
 var glob = 'one'; // global variable